Physical therapy marketing is an essential part of running a successful physical therapy practice.

 Speaking of social media, what better way to reach a wide range of prospective patients than with your physical therapy marketing campaign?
 After all, more than half the world's population now uses some form of social media or another.
 And most probably spend more time on these channels than they should.

-And you don’t necessarily have to reach everyone directly.
+And you don't necessarily have to reach everyone directly.
 The great thing about social media is that it is highly engaging and interactive.
+Using a social media scheduler can help you plan posts ahead of time and keep your messaging consistent.
 So odds are, your posts will be shared, retweeted, and linked, if done right.

-Make sure you add a call to action button that will easily lead those who are interested directly to your booking system to make appointments.
+Make sure you add call to action buttons that will easily lead those who are interested directly to your booking system to make appointments.

 Although more people are online now than ever before, there are still potential patients out there who don't use social media, aren't tech-savvy, or simply prefer to engage in real-world activities and stay offline.